michaelruppe/NoobsImageBuilder/README.md

 # How to create a NOOBS image
 Run the script - the entire process in now automated.

-# If you've run this script on a Raspberry Pi
-Get the image off the Pi with a flashdrive / shared folder.
-If you're using an NTFS formatted flash drive, make sure you execute `sudo apt-get update && sudo apt-get install ntfs-3g` otherwise you won't be able to write to the flash drive.

 #
 Built by the beautiful Pacific Ocean in Newcastle, Australia by http://switchdin.com in collaboration with http://core-electronics.com.au.